1987 Buick LeSabre T Type coupe

 1000 views badge

 A few folks do collect these cars, but I haven’t seen a LeSabre coupe of any type for many years.
-This generation of LeSabres does maintain some presence in the Hemming’s Motor News classifieds and on eBay Motors—however, there are none for sale as I write this in February 2019.
+This generation of LeSabres does maintain some presence in the Hemming’s Motor News classifieds, on eBay Motors, and on Bring a Trailer.

 Make mine Dark Blue Metallic, please.